-- 6.1 1) Subject to the Act and the constitution and bylaws, the Board: - a) must manage, or supervise the management of, the affairs of the Society, and - b) may exercise all the powers of the Society.
+- 6.1 Subject to the Act, the Regulations, the constitution and the bylaws, the Board must manage, or supervise the management of, the activities and internal affairs of the Society. - 6.2 1) A director must, when exercising the powers and performing the functions of a director: - a) act honestly and in good faith with a view to the best interests of the Society, - b) exercise the care, diligence and skill that a reasonably prudent individual would exercise in comparable circumstances, - c) act in accordance with the Act and Regulations, and - d) subject to paragraphs (a) to (c), act in accordance with the bylaws. - 2) Without limiting subsection (1), a director, when exercising the powers and performing the functions of a director, must act with a view to the purposes of the Society. - 3) This section is in addition to, and not in derogation of, any enactment or rule of law or equity relating to the duties or liabilities of directors of a society. - 4) Nothing in a contract or the bylaws relieves a director from - a) the duty to act in accordance with this Act and the Regulations, or - b) liability that, by any enactment or rule of law or equity, would otherwise attach to the director in respect of negligence, default, breach of duty or breach of trust of which the director may be guilty in relation to the Society. - 6.3 1) There must be seven directors. - 2) A director has a normal term of office of three years, beginning at the adjournment of the AGM at which the director is elected, and ending at the adjournment of the AGM three years later. - 3) So far as is reasonably practicable, one third of the directors must be elected at the AGM, so that at the adjournment of the AGM: - a) one third of the directors have remaining terms of office of three years,

-- 2) Without limiting the generality of the foregoing, the Board may make rules, regulations, policies, and procedures for the management of the affairs of the Society. - 6.2 1) There must be seven directors. - 2) A director has a normal term of office of three years, beginning at the adjournment of the AGM at which the director is elected, and ending at the adjournment of the AGM three years later. - 3) So far as is reasonably practicable, one third of the directors must be elected at the AGM, so that at the adjournment of the AGM: - a) one third of the directors have remaining terms of office of three years, - b) one third of the directors have remaining terms of office of two years, and - c) one third of the directors have remaining terms of office of one year.
+- b) one third of the directors have remaining terms of office of two years, and - c) one third of the directors have remaining terms of office of one year.